43 Wolf Creek Cave Falls

 spring flowers

-Maybe the water level has dropped some in the four hours we’ve been here, or maybe the crossing just isn’t as intimidating from this side of the creek.
+After crossing Wolf Creek then another quarter mile to the cattle guard at another road intersection, we veer to the left which is the old road that follows Left Fork Big Creek downstream.
+Another quarter mile brings us into the first field and 200 yards more to Left Fork crossing.
+Maybe the water level has dropped some since we’ve been here, or maybe the crossing just isn’t as intimidating from this side of the creek.
 Whatever the reason it looks good, we don the waders and cross without incident.
 On through the big field then the last little field after which we cross Right Fork.

 rocky Left Fork

 From here it’s past the barn, up the hill on the old road and back to the car before you know it.
 This Big Creek Cave Falls area is always a great place to hike, and today with the high water it was even more fun.
-We had a great time, and we’ll be back, after all there are still many waterfalls, caves and an old mineshaft that we haven’t visited yet.
+We had a great time, and we’ll be back, after all there are still waterfalls, caves and an old mineshaft that we haven’t visited yet.
 Today’s hike was just over 5 miles with an elevation gain of 450 feet.

 Big Creek Cave Falls: Statistics Chart 43 The small parking area can fill-up on weekends, is located about 2.8 miles down Coopers Bluff Road (NC 6840) east off Scenic Highway 7 just over a mile north of the Hwy.7-Hwy.16 intersection (Deer turn-off), or just under a mile south on Highway 7 from the Smith Mountain Road intersection.